 Direction

-Bicycle shop Griesmann
+Bicycle dealer Griesmann

-The bicycle rental shop offers the following selection:
+The bike shop offers the following selection:

 City bikes for men and women with 7 gears